-Recently a great controversy swept the Nepalese Buddhist world: His Holiness the Dalai Lama had said, while answering questions from students in Meerut, India on 16 October 2017 that the Buddha was not Nepalese but Indian.
+Recently a great controversy (Archive) swept the Nepalese Buddhist world: His Holiness the Dalai Lama had said, while answering questions from students in Meerut, India on 16 October 2017 that the Buddha was not Nepalese but Indian.
 The mantra of religious tourism in Nepal, “Buddha was born in Nepal!” got a sudden punch into its very center, from the most unexpected side: the living symbol of Buddhism in the world, political and religious leader of Tibetan Buddhists, the Dalai Lama!
 Unspeakable…

 This insensitive diplomatic faux-pas boiled the blood of patriotic Buddhists in Nepal to two-hundred degrees in an instant, and angry YouTube videos, articles appeared on the Internet in a matter of hours.
 Even mainstream media had criticized the Buddhist leader’s words: